jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 * ~13:30 What is the relationship between Fedora and Redhat Enterprise Linux (RHEL)?
 * ~25:00 What percentage of the Fedora Project is open source?
 * ~35:00 On further inspection is Fedora Project really opened source according to the Free Software Foundation?
-* ~36:20 Does Fedora include proprietary NVidea drivers?
+* ~36:20 Does Fedora include proprietary Nvidia drivers?
 Why or why not?
 * ~44:30 Who is the most famous Fedora user?
 * ~1:01:00 What is the difference between Centos and RHEL?